Jake Lawlor (English footballer): Harrogate Town

 Lawlor signed for EFL League Two club Harrogate Town in August 2020.
 He made 17 league appearances across the 2020–21 season, but was released at the end of the season.

 Hartlepool United

 Lawlor signed for Hartlepool United on 1 August 2021 following a successful trial period, with the length of his contract not disclosed by the club.
 Lawlor made his Hartlepool debut as a late substitute in a 3–2 defeat to Barrow.
 Lawlor joined National League club Bromley on a month-long loan on 22 September 2021, but remained an unused substitute through his loan spell.

 Darlington

-On 12 November, Lawlor joined National League North club Darlington on loan for two months.
+On 12 November 2021, Lawlor joined National League North club Darlington on loan for two months.
 He was a regular member of the starting eleven, and Darlington's manager, Alun Armstrong, had expected the loan to be extended to the end of the season, but this did not happen.
 On 19 January 2022, a week after the loan expired, Lawlor's contract with Hartlepool was terminated by mutual consent.
-The following day, he signed for Darlington for the rest of the season.
+The following day, he signed for Darlington for the rest of the season, and remained with the club for the 2022–23 campaign.

+After the dismissal of manager Alun Armstrong and assistant Darren Holloway on 6 September 2023, Lawlor was one of a group of three senior players tasked with covering managerial duties until an appointment was made.
+He was offered a new contract at the end of the season, but chose not to accept.
+Over nearly three years with the club, he scored six goals from 102 appearances in all competitions.

+Return to Guiseley

+On 1 July 2024, Lawlor returned to Northern Premier League Premier Division side Guiseley.